bschnei/bens-haus/content/router.md

 The ESPRESSSObin Ultra uses the [Distributed Switch Architecture (DSA)](https://docs.kernel.org/networking/dsa/dsa.html).
 The `end0` interface is the "cpu" or "conduit" Ethernet controller.
-It also need to be configured:
+It also needs to be configured:

 ```
 [Match]